Join the tens of thousands who choose Curaleaf Clinic — Register today!

 The “half-life” of a medicine is the standard measure that doctors use to understand how long it takes to process and remove it from your body.
 A medicine’s half-life isn’t always exact, because things like your age and health can change how long it stays in your system.
 But it’s a helpful guide for doctors to choose the right medicine and dose for you.

-Cannabis contains cannabinoids, like THC and CBD, which interact with your body in different ways.
-These are processed by your liver and broken down into smaller substances called metabolites.
+Cannabinoids, including THC and CBD, are processed by your liver and broken down into smaller substances called metabolites.
 These metabolites stick around longer and are what most tests detect.

 For a deeper dive into cannabinoids, check out our blog CBD vs. THC: What’s the Difference?